-2021 2020
+2022 2021

 £ £

-Basic salary 100,319 99,820
+Basic salary 104,350 100,319

-Pension contributions 23,756 23,038
+Pension contributions 24,710 23,756

+One-off post-Covid bonus 500 -

-Performance related bonus 3,512 -
+Performance related bonus - 3,512

 Christmas bonus 200 200

-Private healthcare 1,236 1,150
+Private healthcare 1,250 1,236

-129,023 124,208
+131,010 129,023

 Norland is a small higher education provider, offering one undergraduate BA degree programme in Early Years Development and Learning.
 Once graduated with the degree, students embark upon their Newly Qualified Nanny (NQN) year which sees them take their Norland training and apply it in a family setting.
 The maximum number of undergraduates is 300 plus 100 NQN students.
 All Norland graduates have access to the in-house employment agency which places Norlanders into highly sought-after nanny roles across the world.
 In addition, Norland offers a bespoke consultancy provision for external parties to which the Principal contributes.